Rhode Island’s Worst Maritime Disaster

 Captain McVey, providing his point of view when his lifeboat came ashore, gave most of the details of the terrible disaster.
 The captain later stated that it was shortly after 11 p.m. in the evening when his lifeboat was cut away from the sinking steamer, and it was not until 6:30 in the morning that it arrived at Fishers Point near Block Island to be rescued.
 None of the crew in the boat expected to survive the excruciating cold and icy water from the storm.
 The rescuers found that no one in the lifeboat was able to walk.
 Their feet were frozen so badly that the rescuers had to carry the survivors over their backs with their limp arms and legs to the life-saving station.

 During the next day forty-eight bodies were found washed ashore, some frozen in the lifeboats and rafts.
-Many with their limbs and body parts frozen, broken apart, and encased in ice, were tossed ashore in such disarray that only six of the forty-eight bodies could be identified.
+Many with their limbs and body parts frozen, broken apart, and encased in ice.
+So many body parts were tossed ashore in such disarray that only six of the forty-eight bodies could be identified.
+Keeper Littlefield endured the grim task of retrieving the frozen bodies himself, using a horse drawn cart.

 Both captains, who survived, would blame one another for the tragedy.
 Capt.
 George McVey, of the Larchmont, declared that the Knowlton had suddenly swerved off from her course, was lifted up in a huge sea swell by the gale force winds, and crashed into the steamer.
 Captain Haley, of the Knowlton, declared that the steamer did not give his vessel sufficient sea room and that the collision occurred before he could steer the schooner away from the path of the oncoming steamer.